ReInHerit/digital-hub/content/bestpractices/2024-02-27-granada-geopark-contributing-to-sustainable-tourism-development.md

 pageId: 2056726a-4ffd-43c6-ba11-aa609324e819
 layout: blog
 type: bestpractice
-title: Granada Global Geopark, contributing to sustainable tourism development
+title: Granada UNESCO Global Geopark
 desc: In the province of Granada there is a territory with a spectacular landscape and one of the best continental geological records of the last 5 million years.
 Among other treasures, this record contains the most complete